KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/AI-Article.md

 Read more in the <doc:Proxy-Article> article.

-### Text Routing
+### Text Input Support

-[KeyboardKit Pro][Pro] unlocks ways to route text to text fields within the keyboard extension.
-It has a ``KeyboardTextField`` that will handle this automatically, by registering and unregistering as the ``KeyboardInputViewController/textDocumentProxy`` when it gets and loses focus.
+[KeyboardKit Pro][Pro] unlocks ways to let you type within a keyboard extension, by routing text input from the main app to text fields within the keyboard extension.

+KeyboardKit Pro has a ``KeyboardTextField`` that handles text routing automatically, by registering and unregistering itself as the ``KeyboardInputViewController/textDocumentProxy`` when it gets and loses focus.
+There is also a multi-line ``KeyboardTextView``.

-This lets you build AI-based features that require user input within the keyboard, such as generating custom images with Open AI and DALL·E, asking questions to an AI, etc.
+This lets you provide AI-based features that require user input in your keyboard, such as generating custom images with DALL·E, asking questions to an AI like ChatGPT, etc.

-Read more in the <doc:Text-Routing-Article> article.
+Read more in the <doc:Text-Input-Article> article.